Ruwaa-A/Robot_Arm_Motors/README.md

 1- Shoulder:
 - AC servo motor
-Since it carry the heavy lifting.
+Since the robot shoulder carry the heavy lifting.
+A 750W AC servo motor is  idle.

 Link for purchasing:
 https://www.alibaba.com/product-detail/Servo-Motor-And-Driver-750w-1kw_1600495722663.html?spm=a2700.7735675.0.0.53d213a0EFS39A&s=p